KyleRego/KyleRego.github.io/collections/_posts/2024-05-20-what-ankibooks-looks-like.markdown

     }
 {% endhighlight %}

-With the current object-oriented design of the algorithm, the success streak is computed from the repetitions in the database, so it's not part of the algorithm here but tracking it as a property of the card is not a bad idea so that may change.
+With the current object-oriented design of the algorithm, the success streak is computed from the repetitions in the database, so resetting or increasing the success streak is not part of the algorithm here.
+Tracking it as a property of the card is not a bad idea so that may change.